davidjaimes/ETL-runners-project/README.md

 `runner-results.sql`: SQL file (schema) used to import to postgresSQL.

+`final-nyc-marathon-2010.csv`: Data used to manually import to postgresSQL.

 ## thudium
 `totpop_singage_sex2010_boro.xlsx`: 2010 US Census population data based on age and NYC borough.